What Is Findom? A Friendly Guide to Financial Domination

 Gentle Findom

-Some findommes take a softer approach, acting like a caring “mommydom” who praises their submissives for sending money.
+Some findommes take a softer approach and act like a caring “mommydom” who praises their submissives for sending money.
 It’s less about humiliation and more about nurturing.

 Hardcore Findom

-On the flip side, some findommes go all-in with verbal degradation, demanding huge payments and pushing boundaries.
-This might include “wallet rape,” where a submissive’s finances are drained quickly (with consent, of course).
+On the flip side, some findommes go all-in with verbal degradation and demand huge payments and pushing boundaries.
+This can include “wallet rape,” where a submissive’s finances are drained quickly (with consent, of course).

 Lifestyle Findom